steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Popup-Menus.md

 ![Custom Popup Menu Opened](../images/Custom-Popup-Menu-Opened.png)

 >&#10069; The menu in the example below shows all oscillator types in a long list.
-If you want to create a menu with mutiple levels, please refer to [Custom Multi-Level Menus](./Custom-Multi-Level-Menus.md) or [Multi-Level System Menus](./Multi-Level-System-Menus.md).
+If you want to create a menu with mutiple levels, please refer to [Custom Multi-Level Menus](./Custom-Multi-Level-Menus.md), [Custom Multi-level Menus II](./Custom-Multi-Level-Menus-II.md) or [Multi-Level System Menus](./Multi-Level-System-Menus.md).

 >&#10069; HALion 7 introduced another method for creating custom popup menus making use of exported variables.
 See [Working with Exported Variables](./Working-with-Exported-Properties.md) for details.